modehnal/GNOMETerminalAutomation/article/presentation_article.md

   Now all we need is to get our tools to your machine, clone the GNOME Terminal automation suite repository and execute it.

-  It is important that all following command are executed by the `root`.
+  It is important that following commands are executed with `sudo` if the command says so.
 Reason for this is consistency and not having to deal with permissions.
 There is also no benefit installing it in other ways.
 The user and automation will have full control of the machine so we can test everything we require to.

   - ### Install the API - `dogtail`.